Raisess/bitfunky/cli/README.md

 A simple cli written in C++, using [cli-creator](https://github.com/Raisess/cli-creator).

+### Building and Installing:

 - NOTE: You need bitfunky installed before installing bitfunky-cli.

-### Installing:

-- Only inside the cli folder root!

 ```shell
 make
 make install
 ```

+Only inside the cli folder root!

 ### How to use: